majid-tajawal/ums/README.md

 ### `npm start`

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.
+I have changed the default port 3000 to 3001 as our backend server runs on this port.